SteveDunn/Intellenum/README.md

 > * null

 So, types like `Guid` and `DateTime` are not allowed on the left hand side of a switch expression (but Span<>'s are).
-The alternative in this case is to use a dictionary to map between names and values
+The alternative in this case is to use a dictionary to map between names and values.

 > NOTE: Intellenum is in beta at the moment; I've tested it out and I think it works.
 The main functionality is present and the API probably